-I made this cute little low fat cheesecake using the Ninja Cheesecake Recipe in Ninja Cooking Easier, Healthier & better, the cookbook Mom gave me to go with her gift of a Ninja 3 in 1 Cooker, last year for Christmas.
+I made this cute little low fat cheesecake using the Ninja Cheesecake Recipe in Ninja Cooking Easier, Healthier and Better Cooking System 150 Recipe Book (affiliate link), the cookbook Mom gave me to go with her gift of a Ninja 3-in-1 Cooking System (affiliate link), last year for Christmas.

 The directions said to use the steam/bake function, but I adapted this Ninja Cheesecake Recipe for the slow cooker setting instead.

 As a long time lover of cheesecake, this low-fat Ninja Cheesecake recipe, made me very very happy!

 First, it made a little cheesecake, so I didn't have the opportunity to overindulge.
 And it turned out deliciously rich and creamy and not too sweet.
 Everyone who tried it, liked it.

 I think using the slow cooker to make cheesecake is definitely the way to go.
 By adding water to the bottom and making a water bath (bain marie), it turns out rich and creamy and is a lot less likely to overcook and/or crack.

 How Many Calories and WW Points in this Slow Cooker Cheesecake?

 According to my calculations, each serving of this slow cooker cheesecake has 190 calories and: